Category Archives: Life Skills

 Allyson LockeAllyson is an occupational therapist with a diverse background in both sensory integration and school based practice.
 She currently works in a school for children and young adults who have significant medical, mental health, and cognitive needs.

-Teaching Utensil Use Outside of the Mealtime Experience
+Teaching Utensil Use Beyond Mealtime

-It seems as natural as can be; use a child’s meals and snack times as opportunities to teach them how to hold and control their fork or spoon.
+It seems as natural as can be; use a child’s meals and snack times as opportunities for teaching utensil use.
 In this atmosphere of “least restrictive environment” and push-in treatment, this sounds like a great plan for your therapy session.
+Although it seems like a good idea, there are circumstances in which separating utensils beyond mealtime, at least initially, can be more effective in treatment:

 • Children with tactile aversions and oral sensitivity may find combining manual and intra-oral exploration to be too overwhelming.